seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 toc: true
 ---

 Some time ago, I needed to load balance websocket connections over AWS Elastic Load Balancers (ELB) or Classic Load Balancers as they are now called.
 But ELBs did not (and still don't) support proxying websocket traffic over their HTTP(S) listener.
 To support websocket traffic, a TCP listener is required.
-This means that the proxy server (ELB) looses knowledge of the HTTP protocol since it goes from being a layer 7 (application) proxy to being a layer 4 (transport) proxy.
+This means that the proxy server (ELB) loses knowledge of the HTTP protocol since it goes from being a layer 7 (application) proxy to being a layer 4 (transport) proxy.
 Without knowledge of HTTP, the proxy can't add the [`X-Forwarded-For` HTTP header][x-forwarded-for] to let upstream servers know what the original client IP address is.

 This problem is exactly what the PROXY protocol has been created to solve.
 It allows "Application Protocol" agnostic proxies (or "dumb proxies" like its [specification][proxy-protocol-spec] calls them) to inject data about the calling client in the request being proxied without knowing about the proxied protocol by staying efficient.